Four smart planning tips for couples who live together

 Retirement investments, like a 401(k), are typically passed along to the surviving spouse.
 Even when a married spouse doesn’t name a beneficiary for his or her employer-sponsored retirement plan, the funds usually go to the surviving spouse, simply by default.

 But you can’t count on that happening if you aren’t married.
-That’s why it's especially important for unmarried partners to name a beneficiary for a retirement, bank or investment account.
+That’s why it's especially important for unmarried partners to consider naming a beneficiary for a retirement, bank, or investment account.

-Whether it’s writing a cohabitation agreement, planning for the unexpected, using life insurance for financial protection, or choosing the right beneficiary, unmarried partners can take steps to better protect each other for whatever comes their way.
+Whether it’s writing a cohabitation agreement, planning for the unexpected, using life insurance to help provide financial protection, or choosing the right beneficiary, unmarried partners can take steps to better protect each other for whatever comes their way.

 Talk to your employer to find out more about the benefits that you have through work and how they might help you and your partner.